sergihervas/iMKT/README.md

 	- Extra stuff about Roxygen2 and the .Rd format
 	- Tests
 	- Document correctly functions
-	- Just need to rewrite correctly the documentation.
 	- User manual (Marta, Jesus)
 	  - **S** Remove theme_publication() function and call it whenever it is needed??
 To avoid including this function in the manual.
 Think about check_input()
 	- Vignettes